karkirowle/karkirowle.github.io/_publications/odyssey_2020_examples.md

 sensitive to the class activation decision.
 In other words, this shows which parts are the most important.
 This saliency map can be used to threshold the spectrogram for its salient parts, as it is just a ”2D array of importance”.
-Finally, the new spectro- gram can be resynthesised to generate audio using a Griffin-Lim vocoder.
+Finally, the new spectrogram can be resynthesised to generate audio using a Griffin-Lim vocoder.

 <img src="/images/saliency.png">